raileurope/lolsoap/README.md

   if they don't add too much extra complexity.
 * WSSE is not supported.
 * Assumes that you are able to supply a WSDL document for the service.

+## Overview ##

+These are some of the key classes.
+If you want, you can require them directly (e.g. `require 'lolsoap/request'` rather than having to `require 'lolsoap'`).

+The main ones:

+* `LolSoap::Request` - A HTTP request to be sent
+* `LolSoap::Envelope` - The SOAP envelope in the body of a request
+* `LolSoap::Response` - The API's response
+* `LolSoap::WSDL` - A WSDL document

+The others:

+* `LolSoap::WSDLParser` - Lower level representation of the WSDL
+  document
+* `LolSoap::Builder` - XML builder object that knows about types, and therefore how elements should be namespaced.
+* `LolSoap::Fault` - A SOAP 'fault' (error)
+* `LolSoap::HashBuilder` - Builds hashes from the API response, using the WSDL type data to determine which elements are collection elements.

 ## Authors ##